kvistsivk/gen-3-ace/docs/setup/bootstrapping-our-environment.md

 function, as you might expect, prevents the glitch Pokémon's cry from playing on the summary screen.
 This is only done to make it easier to hear the exit code sound effect.
 More importantly, however, we set the value of the glitch Pokémon's sprite's `inUse` flag to `0`.
-Why we do this is rather difficult to explain here, but it allows us to stay on the summary screen without crashing.
+This is a technique originally developed by Mettrich, and allows us to stay on the summary screen after triggering ACE.
-This obviates the need for a traditional ACE exit strategy, like opening the diploma screen.
+This completely obviates the need for a traditional ACE exit strategy, like opening the diploma completion screen.

 FR/LG is even more complicated.
 A common side-effect of grab/swap ACE is the generation of bad eggs, often invisible, in the area just after the ACE